josiahfee/bug-free-octo-dollop/rules.md

 ## How will we will track progress (and follow-up) on completion of tasks
 Establish milestones or checkpoints that need to be completed in a solid timeline.
+Each person is responsible for creating sub tasks and individual action steps for their portion of the project.
-Breakdown project into smaller tasks and communicated and check the repository regularly to make sure work is getting done.
+We will check the repository regularly to make sure work is getting done.

 ## How will we communicate difficulties with a task assigned to us